 Figure: Example of two additional renditions generated by a processing profile applied to the parent folder.

 For a situation, where additional processing of assets is required that cannot be achieved using the processing profiles, additional post-processing workflows can be added to the configuration.
-This allows for adding fully customized processing on top of the configurable processing using asset microservices.
+Post-processing lets you add completely customized processing on top of the configurable processing using asset microservices.

 Post-processing workflows, if configured, are automatically executed by Experience Manager after the microservices processing finishes.
 There is no need to add workflow launchers manually to trigger the workflows.
 The examples include: